Leveraging Data to Make Informed Business Decisions: A Complete Guide for Small Business Owners

 Outsourced bookkeeping services usually charge a set monthly fee.
 These are popular with small businesses because the bookkeeping services come in packages based on your needs.

 It’s easier to budget for a monthly cost that’s the same each month.
 Plus, it costs half of what you could end up paying for an hourly bookkeeper.
-That’s why Xendoo offers this pricing structure with a variety of package options to fit your specific company’s needs.
+That’s why xendoo offers this pricing structure with a variety of package options to fit your specific company’s needs.

-How does outsourcing with Xendoo work?
+How does outsourcing with xendoo work?

 If you choose to go the outsourced bookkeeping route, you’ll be paired with a dedicated bookkeeper.
 Plus, because we are a team of financial experts, you’ll also get access to a CPA and an accountant.